Fun & Games

 When you visit the EcoFair, not only do you get to learn about green products, services and programs from the exhibitors, but you can take part in free interactive activities!
 We have something fun planned for all members of the family!

-This year watch for fun & games online: kids activities and downloadable games for all ages!
+Look below for fun & games online: kids activities and downloadable games for all ages!

 “Do you know where your water comes from?